dfstio/rollup-nft-example/README.md

 # Rollup NFT example

-Rollup NFT aew designed for the easy integration for Mina protocol rollups
+Rollup NFT is designed for the easy integration with Mina protocol rollups

 ## Installation